 We’ve lost count of the number of candidates we’ve come across who “work well independently but equally well as part of a team” or who in their spare time “enjoy spending time with their friends and family”.
 Avoid clichés like these and inject your personality into your CV to make it interesting to read and help you stand out to recruiters and employers.

 When it comes to giving information about what you do outside of work, if you have a quirky or unusual hobby, including it in your CV is a great way of connecting with your potential future employer, especially if they have similar interests.
 Even if they don’t, it’ll be a good talking point when you come to interview.

 6. Stay away from graphs and photos

 There’s also no need to include graphs or charts.
-They rarely demonstrate information that is useful for an employer when decided whether or not to meet a candidate for interview.
+They rarely demonstrate information that is useful for an employer when deciding whether or not to invite a candidate for an interview.